 Tomatoes and Seasonings.
 Add the tomatoes with their juices, red chili flakes, white wine, oregano and salt and pepper to taste.

 Simmer the Pasta Sauce.
 Simmer for 10 minutes (or longer) to let the flavor develop, stirring occasionally.
 You can cook the pasta while the sauce simmers.
 You can stir some of the pasta water into the sauce to thicken it.
 The cooking water has starches that can build some body into the sauce.

 Stir in the Shrimp.
 Return the shrimp to the pan and toss to coat or stir them into the sauce.
 Cook, stirring, and heat them through about a minute or so.

 Fresh Herbs.
 Stir in the parsley and basil leaves.
 Taste and adjust for salt.

 Toss with Pasta Noodles.
-Toss the sauce and shrimp with your prepared linguine or other pasta noodles.
+Toss the sauce and shrimp with your prepared linguine or other pasta noodles cooked in salted water.
 Garnish with extra spicy red chili flakes and fresh herbs.